The existence of Bogomolny decompositions for gauged baby Skyrme models: Bogomolny decompositions for gauged baby Skyrme models

-where $G'_{1}, G''_{1}$ denote the derivatives of the function $G_{1}$ with respect to its argument: $\frac{2\omega\omega^{\ast}}{1+\omega\omega^{\ast}}$.
+where $G'_{1}, G''_{1}$ denote the derivatives of the function $G_{1}$ with respect to its argument: $\omega\omega^{\ast}$.

-Now, we must make the equations (\ref{gorne1}) - (\ref{dolne5555}) self-consistent.\\
+Now, we must make the equations (\ref{gorne1}) - (\ref{dolne555555}) self-consistent.\\

 In this order, we need to reduce the number of independent equations by a proper choice of the functions $G_{k}, (k =1, 2, 3)$.
-Usually, such ansatzes exist only for some special $V$ and in most cases of $V$ for many nonlinear field models, it is impossible to reduce the system of corresponding dual equations, to Bogomolny equations.
-However, even at that time, such system can be used to derive at least some particular set of solutions of Euler-Lagrange equations. \\
+Very often, such ansatzes exist only for some special $V$ and in most cases of $V$ for many nonlinear field models, it is impossible to reduce the system of corresponding dual equations, to Bogomolny equations.
+However, even, if we cannot make the reduction mentioned above, such system can be used to derive at least some set of solutions of Euler-Lagrange equations. \\

-Now, we consider $\omega, \omega^{\ast}, A_{i}, (i=1,2), G_{k}$, ($k=1, 2, 3$), as equivalent dependent variables, governed by the system of equations (\ref{gorne1}) - (\ref{dolne5555}).
-We make two operations (similar operations were made firstly in \cite{Stepien2012}, for the cases of ungauged baby Skyrme models: full and restricted one).
+Now, we consider $\omega, \omega^{\ast}, A_{i}, (i=1,2), G_{k}$, ($k=1, 2, 3$), as equivalent dependent variables, governed by the system of equations (\ref{gorne1}) - (\ref{dolne555555}).
+We make two operations (similar operations were made firstly in \cite{Stepien2013}, in the cases of ungauged baby Skyrme models: full and restricted one).